Randolph J Nudo, PhD

 Director, Landon Center on Aging

-Randolph J. Nudo, Ph.D. is Professor & Vice Chair of Research, Department of Rehabilitation Medicine and the Director of the Landon Center on Aging.
+Randolph J. Nudo, Ph.D. is a University Distinguished Professor & Vice Chair of Research, Department of Rehabilitation Medicine and the Director of the Landon Center on Aging.
 As Director of the Landon Center on Aging, Dr. Nudo is responsible for fiscal management of the Center on Aging, coordination of interdisciplinary education, research and service activities, and the development of new programs devoted to the health and well-being of older Kansans.
+He is also Director of the Institute for Neurological Discoveries, dedicated to developing solutions to the growing number of neurological disorders occurring in the United States.
+He serves as the Marion Merrell Dow Distinguished Professor in Aging.

 Current Research Funding: Dr. Nudo's Cortical Plasticity Laboratory focuses on understanding the brain's self-repair capacity after injury, and developing novel therapeutic approaches based on neuroscientific principles.
 Dr. Nudo is Principal Investigator on an NIH funded project to study neural mechanisms of functional recovery after stroke.
 This grant has had continuous funding since 1993.
-Due to the cutting-edge nature of this research and the potential implications for future stroke treatments, Dr. Nudo was selected by the National Institute for Neurological Disorders and Stroke for the prestigious Javits Investigator Award in Neuroscience.
-He is also collaborating with electrical engineers at Case Western Reserve University on a grant from the Department of Defense to develop implantable electronic microdevices to repair pathways in the brain after traumatic brain injury.
-Dr. Nudo serves as co-Investigator on a project to develop neural interfaces to alleviate disability after spinal cord injury.
+He is also collaborating with electrical engineers at Case Western Reserve University on projects funded by the Department of Defense to develop implantable electronic microdevices to repair pathways in the brain after traumatic brain injury.
+Dr. Nudo is the co-inventor of patents related to this technology.
+Dr. Nudo also works with collaborators in the Cortical Plasticity Laboratory to explore novel technologies and therapies for spinal cord injury.

 Previous Positions: After receiving a doctoral degree in psychology, Dr. Nudo received postdoctoral training in physiology at the University of California at San Francisco.
 Prior to joining the University of Kansas Medical Center, Dr. Nudo was a faculty member of the School of Medicine at the University of Texas Health Science Center in Houston, where he was associate professor in the Department of Neurobiology and Anatomy.